 During the build up

 You may find that some of your preferred revision methods would benefit from a shake up this year.
-If your exams are open book, no longer is there any need to meticulously remember every tiny detail, as taking these assessments allows you to have your materials in front of you!
+If your exams are open book, you won’t need to meticulously remember every tiny detail, as taking these assessments allows you to have your materials in front of you!
 It is still important to prepare.
 But you can spend your time really getting to grips with concepts without worrying about having to recall them in minute detail.
 So think about organising and creating notes in ways that are going to help you on the day.
-For example, by condensing your resources into flashcards or mind maps, they will be easy to reach, saving you valuable time during the assessment.
+For example, by condensing your resources into flashcards or mind maps as they will be easy to reach, saving you valuable time during the assessment.
 Creating a rigorous index system organised by specific topics or themes will not only help to boost your productivity, but will also help you to connect the dots and truly understand the broader concepts of your course.
 Read Malaika’s revision tips to learn more ways that you can adapt your revision methods this year.

 It is also important to maintain an accurate revision timetable and planner from now until the day of your final exam.
 Having this visual reminder will be incredibly useful to help stay focused and on track.
 You should also aim to treat revision like a job i.e. as a full day’s work with appropriate breaks.
 It doesn’t have to be 9-5, but by forming a working routine, you will work more efficiently and be more likely to stay on task.